BARCODE & SCANNING INVENTORY SYSTEM

 • USPS IMB

-Two-dimensional barcodes are much more in depth than 1D barcodes.
+Two-dimensional barcodes are much more in-depth than 1D barcodes.
 This is because they are not simple binaries of vertical lines.
-Instead of only offering a sequence of numbers that can be read by an inventory barcode scanner in order to go out and find the information locked away in a barcode inventory system, 2D barcodes are often square shaped and they include a lot of pixelated dots and geometric shapes that actually contain the codified data.
-An inventory barcode scanner that can read a 2D barcode obtains the necessary inventory information from this type of barcode simply by scanning it.
+Instead of only offering a sequence of numbers that can be read by a barcode scanner in order to go out and find the information locked away in a barcode inventory system, 2D barcodes are often square shaped and they include a lot of pixelated dots and geometric shapes that actually contain the codified data.
+A barcode scanner that can read a 2D barcode obtains the necessary inventory information from this type of barcode simply by scanning it.
 These barcodes can be even smaller than 1D barcodes and still offer much more information.

 They can be used to allow customers to quickly visit a website and to allow carriers to scan parcels and see where they are going and where they came from.
 The possibilities of 2D barcodes have, frankly, not been tested to their fullest potential at this point in time.